 - Do nothing now Apply the request setting options, but don't force a lookup or a pass action.
-The request settings are applied as the system continues through the VCL logic. - Lookup Immediately search the cache for content.
-If none is found (a MISS), then send the request to the origin. - Pass Immediately send the request to the origin each time and ignore additional request configurations.
-See our info on understanding the different PASS action behaviors (/guides/vcl/understanding-the-different-pass-action-behaviors) to learn more.
+The request settings are applied as the system continues through the VCL logic. - · Lookup (in cache) Immediately search the cache for content.
+If the content isn't found (a MISS), then send the request to the origin. - Pass (do not cache) Immediately send the request to the origin each time and ignore additional request configurations.
+See our info on understanding the different PASS action behaviors (/quides/vcl/understanding-the-different-pass-action-behaviors) to learn more.